 Black Friday of Today

 In the US today, Black Friday is a deep-rooted concept.
 To most people, it represents deals hardly seen during any other time of the year.
 The shops strive to create a sense of urgency to their offers.
 Examples of this are offers limited to certain hours during the day and a limited stock for the items at the sale.

 Some retailers open their doors to the crowds already at midnight on Thanksgiving, while others open in the wee hours of the morning.
 Some eager shoppers camp outside the stores up to a day in advance to be able to get their hands on the best deals of the day.

-In 2012 some departments stores began to open already in the evening of Thanksgiving Day itself.
+In 2012, some department stores began to open already in the evening of Thanksgiving Day itself.
 In 2014 they were followed by others, some opening as early as 5 PM.
-In some states this is not possible due to legislation prohibiting employers to force their staff to work on major holidays.
+In some states, this is not possible due to legislation prohibiting employers from forcing their staff to work on major holidays.

-It is indeed bizzare, but the reality is that Black Friday also brings violonece and even death.
-People get blinded by their desire to get their hands on the deal they have their mind set upon.
 An employee at a Wal-Mart was trampled to death in 2008 by a crowd of at least 2000, that had broken the doors and trapped the employee in the entrance.
-Unable to move away from the space and caught beneath the stomping feet the man suffocated to death.
+Unable to move away from the space and caught beneath the stomping feet, the man suffocated to death.